demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 when developing a new Integration/Script/Playbook/IncidentField/IncidentType/IndicatorField/IndicatorType/Layout/Dashboard, and you want to make sure you are keeping up with our standards.
 When done formatting, the **validate** command will run, to let you know of things the formatter could not fix.
-The main purpose of the command is to:
-1. Delete keys in your file that should not be in it , according to file schema.
-2. Update default values to specific keys as in demisto standards.

 ### Arguments
 * **-i PATH_TO_FILE or PATH_TO_DIRECTORY, --input PATH_TO_FILE or PATH_TO_DIRECTORY**